 It was great to meet you, and thanks for the information.
 At DataONE, we are very excited about partnering with you, not least because your topical emphasis is extremely complementary to ours.
 Like you, however, we have to figure out how we might be able to work with you in terms of developer time.
 One possibility might be for us to use a 'harvest only' strategy for Pangaea to become a Tier 1 member node, which would be a fairly simple deployment for you.
 That loses the ability for users to contribute data to Pangaea via DataONE APIs, but that could always be added later when it makes sense.
 Our member team is looking over the materials you sent, and we'll get back to you with some possibilities.
 Is this the right list of contacts to include in these discussions?
 Thanks,

-#3 Updated by Laura Moyers over 5 years ago
+#3 Updated by Laura Moyers almost 7 years ago

 Meeting 20 Feb 2017 at 11am ET. https://epad.dataone.org/pad/p/Pangaea_and_DataONE